Chiral spin liquid instability of the Kitaev honeycomb model with crystallographic defects

 \paragraph{\textit{Topological Majorana Gap and Chern Number --- }}

-The locally creatable nature of SW defects means they can be mathematically captured by an impurity potential $V$ added to a pure honeycomb Majorana fermion model $H_0$.
+The locally creatable nature of SW defects means they can be mathematically captured by a sum of local terms $V$ added to the usual honeycomb Majorana fermion model $H_0$.
 Using this picture we can analyze the effects of SW defects on the Majorana band structure by computing the self consistent T-matrix and its projection to the Majorana fermion low energy Dirac cones.
 As we shall now show, we find that the SW defects generate both trivial and topological mass terms, and that (with the caveat of several subtleties) the topological mass term generally dominates, generating a Chern number $C=\mu^z=\pm 1$ and associated chirality, which we also verify numerically.